-- Late arrival to school due to reasons defined herein as excused absences or as a result of events physically out of one's control such as inclement weather, documented transportation delays, health related emergencies, power outage, compliance with court order shall be considered excused tardy if the sign-in procedure is followed.
+• Late arrival to school due to reasons defined herein as excused absences or as a result of events physically out of one's control such as inclement weather, documented transportation delays, health related emergencies, power outage, compliance with court order shall be considered excused tardy if the sign-in procedure is followed.
 Students who arrive late to school by vehicle must have their parent(s)/guardian(s) come into the school office to sign the student in as tardy and provide the reason for the tardiness.
-Once the student(s) have been properly signed in, they will get a "late slip" for admittance to class. - Habitual School Tardy: Students who are unexcused tardy more than five (5) times in a calendar month or ten (10) times in a 90-calendar day period will be referred to the school's Attendance Intervention Team.
+Once the student(s) have been properly signed in, they will get a "late slip" for admittance to class.